ayaantuts/Math/ReadMe.md

 1. To zoom out, click anywhere on the page.

 If you are using a mobile phone, you can use the pinch gesture to zoom in and out.

+**Or you can follow the steps above, remember:- tap and long hold is equivalent to right click**